maxdoublee/ADVANCED-VLSI-DESIGN---ECSE-6680/Projects/FIR Filter/README.md

 #### Impulse response

-The impulse responses for both the unquantized and quantized filters are presented in Figures 5.
+The impulse responses for both the unquantized and quantized filters are presented in figures below.
 This figure visually represents the differences in the filter's reaction to a delta function input.
 The response's spread and magnitude clearly depict the smoothing effect that quantization imparts on the system.

 ![Impulse Response (Unquantized Vs. Quantized)](https://github.com/maxdoublee/ADVANCED-VLSI-DESIGN---ECSE-6680/blob/main/Projects/FIR%20Filter/MATLAB/images/impulse%20response.png)
 *Impulse Response (Unquantized Vs. Quantized)*